-Most importantly of all, there’s here – King Cricket.
+As I said above, it’s the Patreon campaign that makes this possible.
+The whole site’s entirely free-to-access though.
 Subscribe to the daily email to get all posts sent to your inbox.
 The email goes out whenever I write something and there are incredibly good reasons for becoming a recipient.

 I write a pro cycling site, covering the Tour de France, the other two Grand Tours and major one-day and stage races.

 I also write about racing, bikes and electric bikes for Fat Digital’s publications.

 When I had time, I used to write fun features about film and TV for SyFy (yes, fun – this is actually quite rare in the surprisingly earnest world of pop culture journalism).

 Technically, I’ve a pop culture Twitter account too, which is where I’ll flag stuff I’ve written for anyone else.
 Even though I basically never tweet any more, you should definitely follow me.